GAO: US failed to track if arms used against Yemen civilians

-WASHINGTON (AP) — The Pentagon and the State Department have failed to investigate whether a Saudi-led coalition used U.S.-provided military support to carry out any of repeated airstrikes and other attacks that are alleged to have killed civilians in Yemen, a U.S. government report released Wednesday says.
+WASHINGTON (AP) — The Pentagon and the State Department failed to investigate whether a Saudi-led coalition used U.S.-provided military support to carry out any of repeated airstrikes and other attacks that are alleged to have killed civilians in Yemen, a U.S. government report released Wednesday said.

 The now 7-year war has failed in its aim of ousting Iranian-allied Houthi rebels who have seized control of Yemen's capital, Sanaa, and much of the rest of Yemen's north.
 Under U.S., U.N. and other international mediation, all sides in the conflict have joined in what U.S. officials say is a promising but fragile truce this spring and summer.